 Who are the Curva Nord 1907?

-As alluded to above, Curva Nord 1907 are currently the biggest and most influential Atalanta ultras group currently active at the Gewiss Stadium.
+As alluded to above, Curva Nord 1907 are currently the biggest and most influential Atalanta Ultras group active at the Gewiss Stadium.

-Widely regarded as one of the most violent ultras groups in Italian football, Curba Nord 1907 are frequently seen brandishing an array of pyrotechnics including fireworks and flares.
+Widely regarded as one of the most violent ultra groups in Italian football, Curva Nord 1907 are frequently seen brandishing an array of pyrotechnics, including fireworks and flares.

 They are a powerful unit and were formed in the early 2000s when various members of now-disbanded groups came together under the leadership of Claudio Gallamberti.

-Previously adopting a leftist ideology, Curva Nord 1907 are now apolitical and describes themselves as hating “everybody”.
+Previously adopting a leftist ideology, Curva Nord 1907 is now apolitical and describes themselves as hating “everybody”.

 Who are Forever Atalanta?

-Their main rivals at the Gewiss Stadium, albeit of far less influence and size than themselves, is Forever Atalanta ultras group.
+Their main rivals at the Gewiss Stadium, albeit of far less influence and size than themselves, are the Forever Atalanta ultras group.
 As outlined above, they are situated opposite Curva Nord 1907 in the Curva Sud and still adopt the traditional Atalanta left-wing ideology.

 Somewhat of a rivalry has been formed between the two groups ever since Forever Atalanta's parent groups – BNA – resisted calls to unite with the other allegiances that formed the original Curva Nord 1907.